 Don't overthink it

 I'm not a religious person.
 I don't think there's any meaning to life.
-But I do think we have to find some meaning.
+But I do believe we need to find some meaning.
 Whether that's with family and friends, going to church or becoming more spiritual.
 Whatever works for you.

 What I will say is that thinking about things too much can lead to unhappiness.
-Anxiety and stress aren't good for anyone.
+Anxiety and stress aren't suitable for anyone.
 How do you stop negative thoughts going round and round in your head?
 Many believe the answer lies in mindfulness.
-The practice of quietening the mind.
+The practise of quietening the mind.
 If, like me, you're not able to sit still in a perfect lotus pose (my hips are to blame) and meditate then do something that switches your brain off.
-For me, it's ironing, running, cycling, gardening, knitting, housecleaning... they all work beautifully.
+For me, it's ironing, running, cycling, gardening, knitting, housecleaning – they all work beautifully.

 For extra guidance, check out the following recommended books: